Kichura/MCWine/README.md

 If you believe Sodium or ViaFabric does not work out properly on your computer, Then you can try to fall back to the [Alternate Branch](https://github.com/Kichura/MCWine/tree/Alternate) in order to make use of OptiFine + MultiConnect instead.
 The method of this branch should be identical like the Vanilla method.

+### Canvas for MCWine branch

+If you believe OptiFine does not work out properly on your computer, Then you can try to fall back to the [Canvas Branch](https://github.com/Kichura/MCWine/tree/Canvas) in order to make use of Canvas instead.
+The method of this branch should be identical like the Vanilla method.

 ### The following mods are owned by (Using original names with URLs instead):